davidk01/algorithmic_puzzles/corner_to_corner_journey/README.md

 white but the uppper right corner is black so such a tour is impossible.

 The algorithmic solution is to just enumerate all possible state expansions starting at the lower left corner and then show that we end up with the empty set.
+This strategy turns out to be unfeasible because of what's known us the open knight tour problem and this puzzle is an instance of such a problem.
+See http://en.wikipedia.org/wiki/Knight%27s_tour.